-Component Task 1 Task 2 Task 3 Weighting Research Task Biophysical Interactions Senior Geography Project Yearly Examination % Term 1, Week 7 Term 3, Week 2 Term 3, Week 9 Outcomes assessed P1, P2, P3, P7, P8 Outcomes assessed P7, P8, P9, P10, P11, P12 Outcomes assessed P1, P3, P4, P5, P6, P12 Knowledge and understanding of course content 10 10 20 40 Geographical tools and skills 5 10 5 20 Geographical inquiry and research, including fieldwork 5 10 5 20 Communication of geographical information, ideas and issues in appropriate forms 10 10 20 Total % 20 40 40 100
+Component Task 1 Task 2 Task 3 Weighting Research Task Biophysical Interactions Senior Geography Project Yearly Examination % Term 1, Week 9 Term 3, Week 2 Term 3, Week 9 Outcomes assessed P1, P2, P3, P7, P8 Outcomes assessed P7, P8, P9, P10, P11, P12 Outcomes assessed P1, P3, P4, P5, P6, P12 Knowledge and understanding of course content 10 10 20 40 Geographical tools and skills 5 10 5 20 Geographical inquiry and research, including fieldwork 5 10 5 20 Communication of geographical information, ideas and issues in appropriate forms 10 10 20 Total % 20 40 40 100

-Table of Year 11 Outcomes: - Food Technology
+Table of Year 11 Outcomes: Geography

-Year 11 A student: - Course P1 differentiates between spatial and ecological dimensions in the study of geography P2 describes the interactions between the four components which define the biophysical environment P3 explains how a specific environment functions in terms of biophysical factors P4 analyses changing demographic patterns and processes P5 examines the geographical nature of global challenges confronting humanity P7 formulates a plan for active geographical inquiry P8 selects, organises and analyses relevant geographical information from a variety of sources P9 uses maps, graphs and statistics, photographs and fieldwork to conduct geographical inquiries P10 applies mathematical ideas and techniques to analyse geographical data P11 applies geographical understanding and methods ethically and effectively to a research project P12 communicates geographical information, ideas and issues using appropriate written and/or oral, cartographic and graphic forms
+Year 11 Course A student: P1 Differentiates between spatial and ecological dimensions in the study of geography P2 Describes the interactions between the four components which define the biophysical environment P3 Explains how a specific environment functions in terms of biophysical factors P4 Analyses changing demographic patterns and processes P5 Examines the geographical nature of global challenges confronting humanity P7 Formulates a plan for active geographical inquiry P8 Selects, organises and analyses relevant geographical information from a variety of sources P9 Uses maps, graphs and statistics, photographs and fieldwork to conduct geographical inquiries P10 Applies mathematical ideas and techniques to analyse geographical data P11 Applies geographical understanding and methods ethically and effectively to a research project P12 Communicates geographical information, ideas and issues using appropriate written and/or oral, cartographic and graphic forms

-Hospitality Operations - Kitchen Operations

-Assessment Advice for HSC VET Courses
+Hospitality Operations - Food and Beverage VET Assessment Advice for HSC VET Courses

 Assessment in VET courses is competency based.
-This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
+This means that you need to demonstrate that you have gained and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.

-You will be deemed Competent if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
+You will be deemed "Competent" if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
 There is no pass or fail.
 This means that a course mark is not allocated.
-For this reason, the assessment schedule for HSC VET courses is in a different format to other Board Developed Courses.
+For this reason, the assessment schedule for HSC VET courses is in a different format to other NESA Courses.

-Formal assessment will be scheduled only when you have developed the necessary skills, and underpinning knowledge to demonstrate competency.
+Formal assessment will be scheduled only when you have developed the necessary skills and underpinning knowledge to demonstrate competency.

 Your trainer will keep an outcome record of units of competency.
 You may request to see this record at any time to determine your progress.
 Alternately you will be supplied with a competency log for maintaining a record of units achieved.
 You are entitled to seek advice about options for further training and assessment for competencies 'not achieved'.
+Refer to the Student Guide for additional advice.
 You will also receive a report from the school each semester indicating competency achievement.
+Competencies cannot be recorded without the sufficient assessment evidence.

-The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
-A transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.
+The achievement of competency in the units of competency as stated in the Training and Assessment Strategy (TAS) will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
+A digital transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.
+Refer to your NESA Student Online profile for more information.